0LNetworkCommunity/libra-legacy-v6/language/move-lang/README.md

 OPTIONS:
     -s, --sender <ADDRESS>                           The sender address for modules and scripts -d, --dependency <PATH_TO_DEPENDENCY_FILE>...
-The library files needed as dependencies
+The diemry files needed as dependencies

 ARGS:
     <PATH_TO_SOURCE_FILE>...
 The source files to check